Mexico's Los Cabos braces for approaching storm Lorena | New Country 923

 “Lorena is going to dump a lot of water,” said Carlos Alfredo Godínez, deputy secretary for civil defense in the state.

-The storm had maximum sustained winds of 70 mph (110 kph) late Thursday and was centered about 145 miles (235 kilometers) east-southeast of Cabo San Lucas.
-It was moving to the northwest at 12 mph (19 kph).
+The storm had maximum sustained winds of 65 mph (105 kph) as of midnight Thursday and was centered about 110 miles (180 kilometers) east-southeast of Cabo San Lucas.
+It was moving to the northwest at 10 mph (16 kph).

 Lorena came onshore a day earlier as a hurricane in the western Mexican state of Colima, whipping palm trees about with its strong winds and lashing the area with sheets of rain.
 It flooded streets, washed out roads and touched off minor slides in 10 municipalities.
 Dozens of trees were downed, and power was knocked out in some areas.